LogtalkDotOrg/logtalk.org/_pages/rationale.md

 ### Consistent predicate call semantics

 In Logtalk, implicit message sending, using `uses/2` directive to resolve the messages, and explicit message sending, using the `::/2` control construct, have the same semantics for both meta-predicates and non meta-predicates.
-I.e. using using implicit or explicit messages is simply a matter of programming style and programmer preference.
+I.e. using implicit or explicit messages is simply a matter of programming style and programmer preference.
 For meta-predicates, this results in clear and clean meta-predicate call semantics: meta-arguments are **always** called in the meta-predicate _calling context_.

 Prolog modules, however, provide different semantics for implicit and explicit qualified calls to meta-predicates.
 Calling a module meta-predicate with implicit qualification (by using `use_module/1-2` directives) results in the meta-arguments being called in the meta-predicate _calling context_.
 But calling the same module meta-predicate using explicit qualification results in the meta-arguments being called in the meta-predicate _definition context_, not in the _calling context_.